plone/training/docs/voltohandson/breadcrumbs.md

 ---
+myst:
   html_meta:
-  "description": "Hide the breadcumbs on the siteroot" "property=og:description": "Hide the breadcumbs on the siteroot" "property=og:title": "Hide breadcumbs on the siteroot" "keywords": "Plone, Volto, Training, Theme, Breadcrumbs"
+    "description": "Hide the breadcumbs on the siteroot" "property=og:description": "Hide the breadcumbs on the siteroot" "property=og:title": "Hide breadcumbs on the siteroot"
+    "keywords": "Plone, Volto, Training, Theme, Breadcrumbs"
 ---

 (voltohandson-breadcrumbs-label)=